eugene-khyst/artistassistapp/README.md

 ## <a id="4"></a>Implementation details

-This project does not use artificial intelligence (AI), but rather mathematics.
+ArtistAssistApp does not use artificial intelligence (AI), but rather mathematics.

-The core logic of the project doesn't depend on any math or color library and includes the implementation of the following:
+The web app doesn't depend on any math or color library and includes the implementation of the
+following:

-- converting between color models (e.g. sRGB to CIELAB),
+- conversion between color models (e.g. sRGB to OKLCH),
 - sRGB to spectral reflectance curve,
 - subtractive color mixing using weighted geometric mean of reflectance curves,
 - matrix operations,
 - matrix inversion using LU decomposition,
 - solving a system of linear algebraic equations using forward and backward substitution,
 - the average color of the circular area of the image
-- color difference using CIEDE2000,
+- color distance (deltaEOK),
 - vector operations,
 - median blur filter using sliding window and histogram,
 - erosion morphological filter,
 - median cut for color quantization,
-- RGB to grayscale conversion based on luminance,
+- RGB to grayscale conversion based on perceived lightness,
+- ranking images using pairwise comparison and Elo rating system,
 - and more.

+The web app uses Web Workers for parallel processing and Service Workers for offline access.